Meet the Leadership

 HLLC leaders share a passion and commitment to recognizing and amplifying the dynamic talents of each HLLC scholar.
 They have a unique perspective on the path of the HLLC scholars, because for many of them, that path was one they embarked on many years ago.
 Today, the special community that is the HLLC leadership inspires students as thought leaders in both the academic and social world.
 They are educators, researchers, authors, social activists, and counselors who have a passion for subjects ranging from LGBTQ rights, community development, mentorship, advocating for undocumented and underserved students, cultural competence, equity in higher education, and, above all, championing and supporting their students’ future leadership.

-Inaugural Dean of the Honors Living-Learning Community
+Dean, Honors Living-Learning Community

 jasoncor@newark.rutgers.edu